Brendan Howlin: 2020 general election

 In September 2018, Howlin stated that winning 14 seats in the 33rd Dail was a realistic goal.
 During the campaign in 2020, Howlin stated that his wish to end the U.S.A's use of Shannon airport for military related activities.
 In the 2020 general election party first preference vote dropped to 4.4% of first preference votes and returned 6 seats - a record low.
 Howlin announced his intention to step down as leader on the 12 February 2020.
 He also said that the Labour Party should not formally enter government, a view that was backed by the parliamentary party.
 He also stated that he would not back any candidate in the following contest.
 On 15 February 2020, Howlin ruled himself out as a candidate for Ceann Comhairle of the 33rd Dail, with the polling day to elect his successor set for 3 April 2020.

-After leadership (2020–present)
+After leadership (2020–2024)

 In 2020, Howlin's legislation (Harassment, Harmful Communications and Related Offences Bill) was passed and signed into law by Michael D. Higgins.
-This bill made the distribution of intimate images or "revenge porn" a criminal offense, and made other forms of cyber-bullying and harassment punishable.
+This bill made the distribution of intimate images or "revenge porn" a criminal offence, and made other forms of cyber-bullying and harassment punishable.

+On 6 October 2023, Howlin announced that he would not contest the next general election.